What is AA WCAG 2.2 Accessibility Standard?

 Get help with accessibility

-We see AA WCAG not just a guideline that has to be followed, but an essential part of designing a website.
+We see WCAG AA not just as guidelines that have to be followed, but an essential part of designing a website.
 That’s why every project we deliver meets WCAG standards.
 With the increasing importance of digital platforms in today's world, ensuring accessibility isn't just a nice to have—it's a responsibility we all share.
-If you’re working on a website project that you want to meet AA WCAG standards, get in touch with us to discuss how we can help.
+If you’re working on a website project that you want to meet WCAG AA standards get in touch with us to discuss how we can help.